rugbyprof/5143-OperatingSystems/Assignments/04-Shell_Assignment.md

         - Flags:
             - No flag gives simple listing.
             - `-l` long listing (one file per row and shows size , permissions, and  creation date)
+            - `-s` ordered by size (one file per row and shows size, permission, atime, mtime and ctime)
+            - `-a` ordered by atime (one file per row and shows size, permission, atime, mtime and ctime)
+            - `-m` ordered by mtime (one file per row and shows size, permission, atime, mtime and ctime)
-            - `-t` ordered by time (one file per row and shows size, permission, and creation date
+            - `-c` ordered by ctime (one file per row and shows size, permission, atime, mtime and ctime)
     - `mv` (rename command) [`mv file1 to file2`]
     - `rm` (remove a file) [`rm filename`]
     - `wc` (word count file) [`wc filename`]